dffischer/mozilla-extensions/makepkg-templates/README.md

 - [package-multi](package-multi.template) packages an Add-On that works with multiple applications.
 The name of the package is expected to start with _mozilla-_, the applications it works with are expected as `$optdepends`.

   Everything found in the `$srcdir` is first installed to a common extension directory.
 Then, symbolic links pointing there are placed in the directories the respective target applications expect extensions to be installed to.
 These symlinks are complied as dedicated split packages, their name generated from the original `$pkgname` replacing the starting _mozilla_ with the target application name.
+Replacing the original `$optdepends` by split packages all interrelated is necessary to correctly track the dependent versions as Pacman as of [bug 44957](https://bugs.archlinux.org/index.php?do=details&task_id=44957) currently does not look at the version restriction of optional dependencies.

+  Because these version numbers are extracted from the `install.rdf` file found in the `$srcdir`, the `.SRCINFO` of `PKGBUILD`s utilizing this template can only be correctly generated after the sources are downloaded and extracted.
+It is advised to run `makepkg` to compile the package before executing `makepkg -S`, `makeaurball`, `mksrcinfo` or anything alike.

 - <a name="prepare-target" href="prepare-target.template">prepare-target</a> composes the two variables